How NOT to Use Credit Cards: Couples Edition

 Managing money as a couple is as much an art as a science.
 The only perfect playbook is the playbook that works perfectly for you.

-Couples who combine their finances need to discuss how they can work together to manage their credit cards, which could depend on how they have combined their money.
+Couples who combine their finances need to discuss how they will work together to manage their credit cards, depending on how they have combined their money.
 Some couples combine their finances; others do the same but have individual accounts for fun money.

-To help couples, we created a free and customizable budget sheet for couples.
+To help couples, I created a free mini-course on budgeting that includes a customizable budget sheet.
 It includes linked video clips with tips to help couples build budgets together.

 A poll from the National Endowment for Financial Education® (NEFE®), analyzing financial infidelity among U.S. adults, finds that among those who report having ever combined finances in a relationship, two in five (43 percent) confess to having ever committed some act of financial deception.
 When asked for reasons why they had committed a financial deception: